Pot Odds in Poker: How to Calculate & Use Them 2026

 Pot Odds vs Implied Odds

-Pot odds measure what the pot is offering you right now.
-Implied odds estimate what you stand to win on future streets if you complete your draw.
-The two concepts work together: when raw pot odds say fold, implied odds can sometimes turn that fold into a profitable call.
+Pot odds measure what the pot offers you right now.
+Implied odds add the extra money you expect to win on future streets when you complete your draw.
+The two work together: when raw pot odds say fold, implied odds can sometimes turn that fold into a profitable call, especially with deep stacks and concealed draws.

 How to Use Pot Odds to Size Your Bets

-Most players think about pot odds from the caller’s perspective: “Am I getting the right price?”
-But the concept works just as well in reverse.
-When you are the one betting, you control what pot odds your opponent receives.
-Choosing the right size lets you deny profitable calls with draws while still getting paid by worse made hands.
+Most players think about pot odds from the caller’s side: “Am I getting the right price?”
+But the concept works in reverse too.
+When you are the one betting, you control what pot odds your opponent receives, letting you deny profitable calls from draws while still getting paid by worse made hands.

 A player on a flush draw with 9 outs has roughly 36% equity on the flop using the Rule of 4.
 If you bet 50% pot, you give them 3:1 (25% needed), and their call is correct because 36% beats 25%.